The best welding boots are heat-resistant, electric-hazard, steel-toed leather boots., like the Timberland Pro

 Regarding material for your slip-on boots nothing comes close to leather.
 Most of the sparks and slag will slide off leather boots, unable to find many places to become trapped.

 When those little red steel balls of fire get trapped, they do the most damage.
-The damage may not be evident right away but when enough material is burnt up over time, something is going to break or come apart.
+The damage may not be evident immediately, but when enough material is burnt over time, something will break or break apart.

 Red-hot sparks and slag are not the only hazards your footwear will encounter.
 Punctures from falling steel or sharp cut-off pieces laying on the floor are best deflected by high-quality leather-topped boots.